Learning.com Curriculum Icons Key

 My Resources Items

-For use when you do not require students to respond.
+Create an Activity when you do not require students to have a direct response to be graded.

-Use a journal when you want students to respond or attach their work.
-The journal allows you to manually review and grade submitted work.
+Use a Journal when you want students to respond to a prompt or attach their work.
+The Journal allows you to manually review and grade submitted work.

 Web Links allow you to create a curriculum item from any URL by adding metadata and a lesson plan.